Order-Constrained Spectral Causality for Multivariate Time Series: Methodology

 \subsection{Operator-Based Multivariate Causal Monitoring}

 We develop a methodology for monitoring time-varying directional causal relationships between multivariate stochastic processes using a rolling operator framework.
-The central object of inference is a positive semidefinite operator whose spectral structure provides a complete multiscale characterization of directional causality.
+The central object of inference is a positive semidefinite operator whose spectral structure provides a characterization of second-order directional dependence across multiple lags and feature dimensions.